 Fellows and/or their home programs are asked to contribute the following resources:

-Tuition for the year long program: Tuition is set at $10,000 and includes all program/curriculum materials, access to online resources, individual consultations with faculty, mentoring sessions, UNC library privileges, some meals, attendance at visiting professor workshops, and networking opportunities with past fellows.
+Tuition for the year long program: Tuition is $10,000 provided all application materials are completed by March 31, 2016.
+For any applications completed after March 31 the tuition is $11,000.
+This tuition includes all program/curriculum materials, access to online resources, individual consultations with faculty, mentoring sessions, UNC library privileges, some meals, attendance at visiting professor workshops, and networking opportunities with past fellows.
 Please note: The UNC Department of Family Medicine strives to provide opportunities to individuals and programs regardless of their financial situation.
-Scholarships are available to cover a portion of the tuition.
-Please contact firstname.lastname@example.org for more information.
+A limited number of scholarships are available to cover a portion of the tuition.
+Please contact email@example.com for more information.

 Travel Costs: Travel, food, transportation and lodging for four sessions in Chapel Hill.
 A special price has been negotiated for fellows who choose to stay at the Residence Inn-Chapel Hill.